Apostille USA

 To obtain an apostille, certain requirements must be met.
 These include:

 1. Properly notarized or certified documents: The documents that require an apostille must be officially notarized or certified by an authorized person or agency.
+To legalise private documents, they must first be notarised by an Australian Notary Public before they can be accepted for legalisation.

 2. Original documents: Apostilles are typically issued for original documents, not copies.
 Photocopies or scanned versions may not be accepted.